 Motorola Solutions's shares were split on a 10000:4042 basis on 4 January 2011.
 So if you had owned 4042 shares the day before before the split, the next day you'd have owned 10000 shares.
 This wouldn't directly have changed the overall worth of your Motorola Solutions shares – just the quantity.
 However, indirectly, the new 59.6% lower share price could have impacted the market appetite for Motorola Solutions shares which in turn could have impacted Motorola Solutions's share price.

-Motorola Solutions, Inc. provides mission-critical communication solutions in the United States, the United Kingdom, Canada, and internationally.
+Motorola Solutions, Inc. provides mission critical communications and analytics in the United States, the United Kingdom, Canada, and internationally.
 The company operates in two segments, Products and Systems Integration, and Services and Software.
-The Products and Systems Integration segment offers a portfolio of infrastructure, devices, accessories, and video solutions, as well as the implementation, optimization, and integration of networks, devices, software, and applications for government, public safety and first-responder agencies, municipalities, and commercial and industrial customers.
-Its products include two-way portable and vehicle-mounted radios, accessories, software features, and upgrades; video cameras; radio network core and central processing software, base stations, consoles, and repeaters; and video analytics, network video management hardware and software, and access control solutions.
+The Products and Systems Integration segment offers a portfolio of infrastructure, devices, accessories, and video security devices and infrastructure, as well as the implementation, optimization, and integration of systems, devices, software, and applications for government, public safety and first-responder agencies, municipalities, and commercial and industrial customers.
+Its LMR and video security and analytics devices include two-way portable and vehicle-mounted radios, fixed and mobile video cameras, and accessories; radio network core and central processing software, base stations, consoles, and repeaters; and video analytics, network video management hardware and software, and access control solutions.
 The Services segment provides repair, technical support, and hardware maintenance services.
-This segment also offers monitoring, software updates, and cybersecurity services; and public safety and enterprise command center software suite, unified communications applications, and video software solutions.
+This segment also offers monitoring, software updates, and cybersecurity services; and public safety and enterprise command center software, unified communications applications, and video software solutions.
 It serves for government, public safety, and commercial communication networks.
 The company was formerly known as Motorola, Inc. and changed its name to Motorola Solutions, Inc. in January 2011.
 Motorola Solutions, Inc. was founded in 1928 and is headquartered in Chicago, Illinois.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.